format

 Protobuf

 Protocol Buffers is a binary data format developed by Google that is commonly used for data interchange.
 Arroyo supports reading Protobuf data provided that the schema is available, along with support for fetching schemas from Confluent Schema Registry.
+Sources with Protobuf schemas must currently be created via the Web UI or API, and are not yet supported in SQL.
+The Protobuf schema definition looks like this:

 .